 Dylis shook her head.
 'I wasn't born in a cave.'

 'It's the tracking spell.'
 Morgan tugged at the Sign around his own neck.
-'You'd think they'd be more open with it since we all knew it was coming, but apparently they thought to be sneaky about it.
+'You'd think they'd be more open about it since we all knew it was coming, but apparently, they thought to be sneaky about it.
 Don't know why they bother, but who am I to question our great superiors?'

 Dylis frowned, rubbing a hand against her bandaged wrist.
 'Then what about the blood?
 Did they take your blood as well?'